linda9617/one-stop-analysis/README.md

 | Chart.js   | 4.4.0   | Bar chart rendering          |
 | Vanilla JS | —       | All logic; no frameworks     |

-All dependencies are inlined — the entire app is a single `.html` file.
+All dependencies are inlined — the entire tool is a single `.html` file.

 ---